 She shrugged, placing the cups of café au lait and the bag with still warm croissants onto the tiny table.
 "There probably wasn't much point.
 I kept stopping to look at things."

 "What do you want to do today?"
 Castle asked.

 Kate pondered, gently tearing away the corner of her croissant.
 "Why don't we just wander?" she suggested.
 "Go look at all the holiday displays in the windows and just enjoy being in the city."

 "Can we be really touristy?"
 Castle asked.

 "If we must."

 A second hand English bookshop on the left bank of the Seine seemed like a beacon to two bibliophiles.
-You could almost smell the history caked between the pages and Kate was hesitant to breathe loudly as she wandered the tightly packed shelves of Shakespeare and Co, admiring the well-loved works of Fitzgerald and Lawrence.
+You could almost smell the history caked between the pages and Kate was hesitant to breathe loudly as she wandered the tightly packed shelves, admiring the well-loved works of Fitzgerald and Lawrence.

 "Kate!"
 Castle's baritone echoed throughout the shelves.
 "Kate, come and see this!"

 Kate followed the sound of his voice, to find him standing, transfixed as he gazed at a shelf.
 Kate stood next to him, her head dropping automatically to his shoulder as she took in what had him so excited.
 She gasped.
 Proudly sitting on the shelves were several Richard Castle novels.

 "My books are in one of the most famous second hand bookstores in the world," he marvelled, awe heavy in his tone.
 "Best Christmas ever," he added.